phani-sudo/build-guide-1/topic/k2c-qli-build-ga/introduction.rst

     Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240626095531/ReleaseNote.html#prebuilt-flashable-images-along-with-esdk>`__.

     The Platform eSDK is an installer generated from the Qualcomm Linux image.
 It provides a complete Yocto environment that allows you to synchronize, modify, compile, and install applications and open-source plugins.
-For more details, see `How to download the PlatformeSDK? <howto_build.rst#section_imr_xc4_1cc_vinayjk_07-12-24-1513-38-780>`__.
+For more details, see :ref:`How to download the PlatformeSDK? <section_imr_xc4_1cc_vinayjk_07-12-24-1513-38-780>`.

 .. note::
-     Qualcomm Linux allows you to build images for QCS6490 and QCS5430.
+     | Qualcomm Linux allows you to build images for QCS6490 and QCS5430.
-     QCM6490 and QCS6490 are used interchangeably in this guide.
+     | QCM6490 and QCS6490 are used interchangeably in this guide.